Showing all 31 results

-Perennial.
 A variety of garden sorrel with nice long, strap-shaped leaves.
-Good color & flavor all winter.
+Good color and flavor all winter.
 Tolerates dry spells.
-Extremely hardy & perfect for the permaculture or gourmet garden.
-We like it added as a small part in salad mixes & it is used in sorrel soup, of course.
+Extremely hardy and perfect for the permaculture or gourmet garden.
+We like it added as a small part in salad mixes, sauces, and used in sorrel soup, of course.
 Collected by The Seed Ambassadors Project from a Hungarian farmer at the farmers market in Cluj, Romania, on our 2008 trip to Transylvania.

 Tobacco, Massachusetts Wrapper (Organic)$3.25–$18.00

-As folks that haven’t spent much time in New England, we were surprised to learn that Connecticut & Massachusetts have a 300 year history of producing premium tobacco for wrapping cigars.
-Warm summers, long day length, & high humidity provide favorable conditions for leaves that can reach 3′ across & twice as long!
+As folks that haven’t spent much time in New England, we were surprised to learn that Connecticut and Massachusetts have a 300 year history of producing premium tobacco for wrapping cigars.
+Warm summers, long day length, and high humidity provide favorable conditions for leaves that can reach 3′ across and twice as long!
 After 18 months of processing, each of these giant leaves may become two cigars.
-Here in the Pacific Northwest with our cool temps & low humidity, the giant wrapper tobaccos don’t grow quite as large but are still very impressive in the garden, with leaves reaching 3′ long & 1½’ across at the widest point.
-Massachusetts Wrapper Tobacco grew to 7′ in our garden, with pretty light pink trumpet shaped flowers atop the central stalk.
+Here in the Pacific Northwest with our cool temps and low humidity, the giant wrapper tobaccos don’t grow quite as large but are still very impressive in the garden, with leaves reaching 3′ long and 1½’ across at the widest point.
+Massachusetts Wrapper tobacco grew to 7′ in our garden, with pretty light pink trumpet shaped flowers atop the central stalk.
 Early maturing.
 We’ve never experimented with curing or smoking tobacco, but these leaves fared well in our taste test of chewing dried, unfermented leaves.
-We don’t usually chew tobacco, & others think the plants are worth growing for their ornamental qualities, unique size & shape.
+We don’t usually chew tobacco, and others think the plants are worth growing for their ornamental qualities, unique size and shape.
 Also, tobacco may be more useful in bartering than Bitcoin!
 We sourced this variety from Scott Weech at a seed swap in Eugene, Oregon.

 Tobacco, San Juan Pueblo (Organic)$3.25–$18.00

 A traditional, native New Mexico variety grown in secluded patches by San Juan Pueblo elders.
-Shorter plants with rounded leaves & yellow cup-like flowers.
-Leaves are often collected, dried, & powdered.
-Some use it straight for ceremonies & others add it to moist commercial tobaccos.
+Shorter plants have rounded leaves and yellow cup-like flowers.
+Leaves are often collected, dried, and powdered.
+Some use it straight for ceremonies and others add it to moist commercial tobaccos.
 The Nicotiana rustica species is a very potent species of tobacco.
 The high concentration of nicotine (up to 9%) in its leaves makes it useful for creating organic pesticides.
 Nicotine is very toxic, be careful.